Every Startup Needs a Designated Hater

 That’s where cringe lurks.

-Bad ideas are expensive.
+But bad ideas are expensive.
 They burn money, time, and trust.

 Every pointless campaign drains survival cash.
 Every tone-deaf post chips away at credibility.
 Investors can forgive missed targets.
 They rarely forgive bad judgement.